 As a general rule, for me, I tend to order one size up from whatever the model is wearing.
 This trick doesn’t always work, but in general, it helps me choose the right sizing.

-A Word About Materials — You will find that the material/price ratio can vary wildly.
-Some of the silk items are cheaper than the polyster.
+MATERIALS // You will find that the material/price ratio can vary wildly.
+Some of the silk items are cheaper than the polyester.
 Make sure to check the ‘details’ section of the product listing to see its material.
 This is how you find the best quality on Sezane.

 An Honest Review of Sezane